 Step 3: Plant

 Succulents need a soil mix that drains quickly and effectively.
 They hate to be sitting in water, which commonly leads to root rot.
 You can buy a specialty succulent and cactus soil almost anywhere.
-Or, you can create a 2:1 soil mixture with peat moss and sand (coconut coir and perlite work also).
-Adjust the ratio so that the soil becomes moist when watered, but not soaked.
+Alternatively, you can create a 2:1 soil mixture with peat moss and sand (coconut coir and perlite work also).
+Adjust the ratio so that the soil becomes moist when watered but not soaked.

 You can plant a few kalanchoe plants in one pot if it’s big enough.
 However, keep in mind that these baby cuttings are going to grow and need the space to do so.
 Fill the pot you’ve chosen with moist soil.

-Poke each cutting into the soil and lightly pat down so the stems are upright.
+Poke each cutting into the soil and lightly pat down, so the stems are upright.

 Humidity will help your kalanchoe cutting really take off.
 Create more moisture for your plant by covering the container with a clear plastic bag.
-Make a few holes or slits in the bag to create air circulation and remove the bag when the cutting is actively growing.
+Make a few holes or slits in the bag to create air circulation, and remove the bag when the cutting is actively growing.

 Step 4: Grow!

 Place your cutting in bright, indirect light.
 A south-facing window is usually the best spot in the house for succulents.
-Keep your kalanchoe plants away from direct light though since the leaves are prone to sunburn.
+Keep your kalanchoe plants away from direct light since the leaves are prone to sunburn.
 The temperature should always be above 50° F.

 Keep the soil moist with a spray bottle or light watering.
 You should only water your kalanchoe cutting when the soil is getting dry.
-When your cutting has established roots and you notice stem/leaf growth, you can begin caring for it like you would a full grown kalanchoe.
+When your cutting has established roots, and you notice stem/leaf growth, you can begin caring for it like you would a full-grown kalanchoe.

 Your new kalanchoe needs bright, indirect light and will etiolate if it doesn’t get enough sun.
 Etiolation is when part of the plant grows towards the sun, unbalancing the plant.